Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds

-In terms of cloud adoption, universities look towards cloud infrastructure as a way to reduce their own IT investments, and potentially even a chance to free up and monetize assets bound there, e.g., IPv4 addresses~\cite{prehn2020wells,MITv4}.
-While the use of specific tools may lead the university to enter into agreements with a multitude of companies, many of these tools themselves are hosted on one of the three largest cloud platforms: The offerings of Google, Amazon EC2, and Microsoft Azure.
+Universities look towards cloud infrastructure as a way to reduce their own IT investments, and potentially even a chance to free up and monetize assets, e.g., IPv4 addresses~\cite{prehn2020wells,MITv4}.
+While the use of specific tools may lead the university to enter into agreements with a multitude of companies, many of these tools themselves are hosted on one of the three largest cloud platforms: Google Cloud, Amazon EC2, and Microsoft Azure.